microsoft/promptflow/examples/flex-flows/chat-async-stream/README.md

 # Chat stream async
-A chat flow defined using class entry that return output in stream mode.
+A chat flow defined using async class entry that return output in stream mode.
 It demonstrates how to create a chatbot that can remember previous interactions and use the conversation history to generate next message.

 ## Prerequisites